Sunday, January 12, 2025

 DRY WOOD GARAGE NOTES

 At first, these were weekly digital releases – usually on Saturday – on Soundcloud from “User 964848511” and were announced on the Dry Wood Garage website starting 7/8/17.
 Initially, the songs were available on Soundcloud for streaming with no download option.
 Then starting with “Surrounded by Morons,” the songs were instead offered on Bandcamp (with artwork images) and Nimbit for paid download.
-Things moved back to Soundcloud on 9/20/17 for the final DWG song, “September.”
+For whatever reason, things moved back to Soundcloud on 9/20/17 for the final DWG song, “September.”

 The Dry Wood Garage site initially featured embedded links to the Soundcloud songs.
 When the switch was made to the Dry Wood Garage Bandcamp page, the DWG site included standard links to those songs under a section called “Stuff For Sale.”
 The embedded Soundcloud links were listed under a section called “Free Stuff.”